gramaziokohler/compas_fab_preworkshop/README.md

 #### V-REP backend

 We publish [V-REP](http://www.coppeliarobotics.com/) docker images for [generic scenes](https://hub.docker.com/r/gramaziokohler/vrep/) and also a specific one for the [Robotic Fabrication Lab](https://hub.docker.com/r/gramaziokohler/vrep-rfl/) at ETH Zürich.
-To install the latter, run the following commands on the command line:
+To install the latter, run the following commands on the command prompt:

       docker pull gramaziokohler/vrep-rfl
       docker run --restart=always -p 19997:19997 -d gramaziokohler/vrep-rfl